Dialog: Function-Block: Math (with Calculator)

 In the Math FB, if you set the Output Data Type to Rotary Coordinates, then 0.157 is 0.157rads internally to the Math FB.
 It is at the output, when the Engineering-Units are degrees.

-If you connect the Math FB to a Motion-Dimension FB to move a Slider, then the 9º is equal to 9mm.
+If you connect the Math FB to a Motion-Dimension FB to move a Slider, then the 9º is 9mm.

 Linear Units to move a Rotary Rocker!